 - It is less risky compared to moving outright to a regional area, as you keep a property in the city and remain ‘in the market’.

-If this lifestyle is something that appeals to you, remember some of the considerations associated with this lifestyle decision:
+If country living is something that appeals to you, remember some of the considerations associated with the country life:

 - What will your needs be in the near-future?
 One of the biggest considerations to make for those looking to live regionally is whether they will have access to health care when they need it.
 A great benefit to this living arrangement is that you can access healthcare in the city and have a home to live in, or even a home to finally reside in once you get to an age where healthcare and an easily-manageable property are key concerns.